Chat with AI: The Surprising Turn of Real-time Video Communication from Human to AI: Motivation

 \subsection{Main differences between AI Video Chat and traditional RTC}

 \textbf{QoE changes from human perceptual quality to MLLM response accuracy.} In traditional RTC, QoE focuses on measuring the perceptual quality of human eyes.
 For example, using penalty terms like stalling time~\cite{cheng2024grace,yan2020learning} or quality variance~\cite{chen2024soda} to measure temporal stability.
 Using SSIM~\cite{yan2020learning} or VMAF~\cite{vmaf} to measure visual quality.
-However, in AI Video Chat, the viewer of the video changes from humans to MLLMs.
+But in AI Video Chat, the viewer of the video changes from humans to MLLMs.
 At this point, most perception-related metrics are no longer needed, and the optimization objective of QoE becomes the accuracy and latency of MLLM's responses.
-So RTC strategy can undergo a significant turn.
+So the RTC strategy can undergo a significant turn.
 For example, to reduce latency, temporal stability (such as frequent bitrate adjustments) and visual quality (like lowering bitrate in Figure~\ref{fig:bitrate_reduce_accuracy}) can be sacrificed, as long as accuracy is enough.

+\jiangkai{\textbf{Jitter has no impact.} Due to network uncertainties (congestion, packet loss, etc.), even when the sender transmits frames at fixed time intervals, the time intervals of received frames will experience jitter.
+Direct playback will result in uneven video speed, causing stuttering.
+Therefore, traditional RTC employs a jitter buffer~\cite{zhao2024jitbright}, trading latency for smoothness.
+For MLLMs, the difference is that their perception of time does not rely on real physical time, but rather on positional encoding computation~\cite{xu2025qwen2,fu2025vita,zhang2024internlm}.
+Positional encoding is only associated with the frame's capture timestamp and unrelated to the actual receiving time; thus, jitter has no impact on the MLLM's perception of the video.
+It means that in AI video chat, the buffer can be removed to reduce the latency.}

 \textbf{The receiver throughput is far lower than the sender throughput.} In traditional RTC, the data throughput at the receiver is comparable to that at the sender, for example, both are 1920*1080 resolution at a 30 FPS frame rate.
-However, in AI Video Chat, MLLM is limited by context length (finite number of tokens) and cannot fully process the received video.
+However, in AI Video Chat, MLLM is limited by context length (finite number of tokens) and real-time inference, and cannot fully process the received video.
 Therefore, the received video needs to be actively downsampled before being fed to the MLLM.
 In terms of frame rate, existing AI Video Chat systems support a maximum processing rate of only 2 FPS~\cite{xu2025qwen2,wang2025omnimmi,fu2025vita}.
 In terms of resolution, regardless of how high the original resolution is, it will be downsampled to no more than 602,112 pixels~\cite{xu2025qwen2}.
+So traditional RTC contains massive redundancy that MLLMs cannot perceive, as shown in Figure~\ref{fig:fps}.

 \textbf{Uplink is more pressing than Downlink.} In traditional RTC, each peer is both video sender and receiver.
 In contrast, AI Video Chat is unidirectional video transmission, where the user only acts as the video sender and MLLM only acts as the video receiver.
 MLLM sends responses to the user in the form of audio or text, and these representations have much lower bitrates than video.
 Thus, uplink needs better network conditions than downlink, for example, larger bandwidth.